 Devonport is home to Tasmanian sports hero and World Champion Wood Chopper David Foster, but her most famous family is the Lyons.
 Joseph Lyons was the only Australian Prime Minister from Tasmania, and his wife Dame Enid Lyons was the first woman ever elected to the Australian parliament.
 The Lyons house, Home Hill, built in 1916, is open to the public.

 Nestled between river, ocean, and mountains, Devonport is a popular tourist area in Tasmania.
-Attractions include the Mersey Bluff Lighthouse, the aboriginal rock carvings of Mersey Bluff, the Bass Strait Maritime Center, the Devonport Regional gallery that exhibits travelling art shows, local artists and items from the Devonport Regional Galleries private collection that includes the Robinson Collection and the Tasmanian Arboretum.
+Attractions include the Mersey Bluff Lighthouse, the aboriginal rock carvings of Mersey Bluff, the Bass Strait Maritime Center, annual exhibits of the Robinson Photography Collection and the Tasmanian Arboretum.

 Exhibits at the Bass Strait Maritime Center explore both the natural history and human developments in the Bass Strait.
 A visitor can try their hand at bringing a simulated, turn of the century steamer into Mersey River or take a two-hour sail on the Julie Burgess ketch.